aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/vector.md

 ## Function `stable_partition`

-Partition the array based on a predicate p, this routine is stable and thus preserves the relative order of the elements in the two partitions.
+Partition the array based on a predicate p, this routine is stable and thus<br/> preserves the relative order of the elements in the two partitions.

 <pre><code>public fun stable_partition&lt;Element&gt;(v: &amp;mut vector&lt;Element&gt;, p: &#124;&amp;Element&#124;bool): u64<br/></code></pre>